 Spanish judges aren’t the only ones who have it out for Catalonia’s independence movement.
 In April, it emerged that at least 65 politicians and leading activists had their phones tapped, almost certainly by Spain’s National Intelligence Center.

-The revelation put pressure on Prime Minister Sánchez to start making good on his promise to give the region more autonomy.
+The revelation put pressure on Prime Minister Sánchez to make good on his promise to give the region more autonomy.
 (He didn’t.)
 Read more

 What Conservative Spain Has in Common with Putin

-Why can’t conservative Spain live with an autonomous, let alone an independent, Catalonia?
-I draw a parallel with Vladimir Putin, who couldn’t accept an independent Ukraine in 2022.
+Why can’t conservative Spain live with an autonomous, let alone independent, Catalonia?
+I drew a parallel with Vladimir Putin, who couldn’t accept an independent Ukraine in 2022.